brannonh/value-sculptor/README.md

 # value-sculptor

-Typescript library for generating pseudo-random dummy values
+Value Sculptor is a library for generating pseudo-random dummy values that can be used as example data or for testing purposes.